ligato/docs/docs/user-guide/concepts.md

 ## Key-Value Data Store

-This section describes how the VPP agent works with a KV data store.

 !!!
 Note
-    Terms such as KV database, KVDB, KV store and KV data store are all terms that define a data store or database of key-value (KV) pairs, or more generally, structured data objects.
+    KV database, KVDB, KV store and KV data store are all terms that define a data store or database of key-value (KV) pairs, or more generally, structured data objects.
 Unless otherwise noted, we will use the term `KV data store` in this documentation.
 The term `KVDB` will appear in the code examples and this will remain as is.

     `Connector` is a plugin providing access or connectivity to an external entity such as a KV data store.
 The etcd plugin is considered a connector.